discordpkg/gateway/README.md

 ## Simple shard example
 > This code uses github.com/gobwas/ws, but you are free to use other
 > websocket implementations as well.
 You just have to write your own Shard implementation
 > and use GatewayState.
-See shard.go for inspiration.
+See shard/shard.go for inspiration.

 Here no handler is registered.
 Simply replace `nil` with a function pointer to read events (events with operation code 0).